 This is a premier location for watching the fall raptor migration along the Kittatinny Ridge.
 Bring a picnic and enjoy a meal with one of the best views of Cumberland Valley.

-This park has it all, including pavilions, picnic tables, hiking trails, and an impressive children’s playground.
+This park includes pavilions, picnic tables, hiking trails, and an impressive children’s playground.
 A farmers’ market is on-site (across the street) from 3 pm to 7 pm every Thursday from mid-May through mid-October.
 Stop by the market to pick up some fresh fruit and vegetables to eat with your picnic dinner or buy some homemade baked goods to enjoy for dessert.

 The park's 127 acres provide ample space for the family.
 During the summer months, little ones can cool off at the Splash Pad.
 Older teens and adults can enjoy a round of disc golf before settling down for a meal.

 Negley Park is one of the most scenic locations in Cumberland Valley.
-Stop at the West Shore Farmers Market (open Friday & Saturday) for picnic food, then head to Negley Park, set up your picnic blanket, and unwind with splendid views of the Harrisburg skyline and Susquehanna River.
+Stop at the West Shore Farmers Market (open Friday & Saturday) for picnic food, then head to nearby Negley Park, set up your picnic blanket, and unwind with splendid views of the Harrisburg skyline and Susquehanna River.

 The lake, in the heart of Boiling Springs, provides a picture-perfect setting for a picnic.
 There are several benches and a gazebo, but no tables or pavilion, so plan accordingly.
 From the lake, you can stroll across the street to the historic Iron Furnace and follow the white blazes across the creek and into the woods as you walk along the Appalachian Trail.

-Lower Allen Community Park's 110-acres is filled with amenities for everyone to enjoy.
+Lower Allen Community Park's 110 acres are filled with amenities for everyone to enjoy.
 Fish along the Yellow Breeches Creek or at the “catch and release” pond (from spring to late fall for children 12 and under only).
 The Field of Dreams playground, golf driving range, and nature trail round out some of the fun activities to enjoy before or after your picnic.
 As an added bonus, your dog can join in on the family fun at the Doggie Dugout Dog Park, which is free and open to the public.